HarrisonFok/L02_04/README.md

 Final Deliverable: Final Deliverable.pdf
 This pdf contains the project management documentation for the final sprint.

+Validation Tests: Validation Tests.pdf holds the validation testing of our user stories.

 Dependencies
 ------------
 1. Python3 to get python3 go to https://www.python.org/downloads/